alvarobartt/serving-tensorflow-models/README.md

 provides out-of-the-box integration with TensorFlow models, but can be easily extended to serve other types of models and data.__

-This repository is a guide on how to train, save, deploy and interact with ML models in production environments for TensorFlow models.
-Along this repository we will prepare and train a custom CNN model for image classification of [The Simpsons Characters Data dataset](https://www.kaggle.com/alexattia/the-simpsons-characters-dataset), that will be later deployed using [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving).
+This repository is a guide on how to train, save, deploy and interact with TensorFlow ML models in production environments for TensorFlow models.
+Along with this repository, we will prepare and train a custom CNN model for image classification over [The Simpsons Characters Dataset](https://www.kaggle.com/alexattia/the-simpsons-characters-dataset), that will be later deployed using [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving).

 TODO: ![sanity-checks](https://github.com/alvarobartt/serving-tensorflow-models/workflows/sanity-checks/badge.svg?branch=master)